Kester-Broatch/Terrain-Learning/README.md

 ```

 ### Build simulation ROS package
-1. Setup your ROS installation (if not already done), eg for melodic:
+1. Setup your ROS installation (if not already done), eg for noetic:

     ```
-    source /opt/ros/melodic/setup.bash
+    source /opt/ros/noetic/setup.bash
     ```

 1. Build the simulation packages inside the catkin workspace: